ChesterSng/TISC2022/Challenge 4B.md

                     }
                 ]
             },
-            "Description": "Access for the AWS Trusted Advisor Service to help reduce cost, incr ease performance, and improve security of your AWS environment.", "MaxSessionDuration": 3600
+            "Description": "Access for the AWS Trusted Advisor Service to help reduce cost, increase performance, and improve security of your AWS environment.", "MaxSessionDuration": 3600
         },
         {